10.2 Essentials of dates and times

-As 2020 is a leap year (see Wikipedia), there was a February 29, 2020.
+As 2020 was a leap year (see Wikipedia), there was a February 29, 2020.
 Imagine a child was born on this date.

-When are the next 10 years with this particular date?
+When are the next ten years with this particular date?
 Use

 What happens when you start a yearly sequence of dates on a February 29 (for the years that are not leap years)?

-We want more parties and presents: Can we schedule the dates for bi-annual celebrations (i.e., every 6 months)?
+We want more parties and presents: Can we schedule the dates for bi-annual celebrations (i.e., every six months)?